How to use Google Ads

 Determining your campaign goal will help you effectively identify and incorporate the right keywords for your ads and plan your campaigns.
-If you have multiple goals you would like to achieve, then it’s best to run separate campaigns for each goal within AdWords.
+If you have multiple goals you would like to achieve, then it’s best to run separate campaigns for each goal within Google Ads.

-If you want to drive more traffic to your website, having the appropriate keywords in your Google AdWords content is a must.
+If you want to drive more traffic to your website, having the appropriate keywords in your Google Ads content is a must.

-You can perform keyword research using the Keyword Planner tool in Google AdWords (you will need to have registered for an AdWords account to use this tool).
+You can perform keyword research using the Keyword Planner tool in Google Ads (you will need to have registered for an Ads account to use this tool).